ietf-wg-cellar/ebml-specification/specification.markdown

 A String Element MUST declare a length in octets from zero to VINTMAX.
 If the EBML Element is not defined to have a default value, then a String Element with a zero-octet length represents an empty string.

-A String Element MUST either be empty (zero-length) or contain printable ASCII characters [@!RFC0020] in the range of 0x20 to 0x7E, with an exception made for termination (see [the section on the Terminating Elements](#terminating-elements)).
+A String Element MUST either be empty (zero-length) or contain printable ASCII characters [@!RFC0020] in the range of 0x20 to 0x7E, with an exception made for termination (see (#terminating-elements)).

 ## UTF-8 Element

 A UTF-8 Element MUST declare a length in octets from zero to VINTMAX.
 If the EBML Element is not defined to have a default value, then a UTF-8 Element with a zero-octet length represents an empty string.

-A UTF-8 Element contains only a valid Unicode string as defined in [@!RFC3629], with an exception made for termination (see [the section on the Terminating Elements](#terminating-elements)).
+A UTF-8 Element contains only a valid Unicode string as defined in [@!RFC3629], with an exception made for termination (see (#terminating-elements)).

 ## Date Element